 I honestly don't think I'd last 10 minutes.

-I think I I know it's we must see TV.
+I think we must see TV.

 Absolutely.

-When we come back, our Florida Georgia Line Friday concert series, also the gobby one.
+When we come back, our Florida, Georgia Line Friday concert series, also the gobby one.

 Katie Hopkins joins us from Great Britain.

-800 941 Sean is on number as we come to you from our nation's capital.
+25 now till the top of the hour, 800-941 Sean is on number as we come to you from our nation's capital.

 All right, it's Friday.

-That's well, I won't even try it.
+That's, well, I won't even try it.

-Can you Jason, can you please turn that off?
+Jason, can you please turn that off?

 It's so annoying.